100 Notable alumni of

 -

-Joseph Eugene Stiglitz is an American New Keynesian economist, a public policy analyst, and a full professor at Columbia University.
+Joseph Eugene Stiglitz is an American New Keynesian economist, a public policy analyst, political activist, and a professor at Columbia University.
 He is a recipient of the Nobel Memorial Prize in Economic Sciences (2001) and the John Bates Clark Medal (1979).
 He is a former senior vice president and chief economist of the World Bank.
-He is also a former member and chairman of the (US president's) Council of Economic Advisers.
+He is also a former member and chairman of the U.S. Council of Economic Advisers.
 He is known for his support for the Georgist public finance theory and for his critical view of the management of globalization, of laissez-faire economists (whom he calls "free-market fundamentalists"), and of international institutions such as the International Monetary Fund and the World Bank.

 -